gnosisguild/tabula/README.md

 #### Delete Article

+Lets an account can delete an article.
 The message sender needs `article/delete` permission to the publication.
 | Property | Type | Value |
 | ------------------ |:------:| -------- |
 | action* | String | "article/delete" |